OTHER NAMESHawaii Healthcare POAHawaii Healthcare Power of AttorneyHawaii Medical POAHawaii Healthcare Proxy

-Making a Hawaii Healthcare Power of Attorney
+What is a Hawaii Medical Power of Attorney?

-A Hawaii Healthcare Power of Attorney is a legal document that grants a person or organization permission to make healthcare decisions on your behalf, such as refusing or requesting medical treatment, if you cannot do so.
+A Hawaii Medical Power of Attorney is a legal document that grants a person or organization permission to make healthcare decisions on your behalf, such as refusing or requesting medical treatment, if you cannot do so.

 The person granting control is called the "principal," and the people or entities obtaining powers are known as the "agents."
 Suited for residents of Hawaii, this Power of Attorney for health care is made for use in Honolulu County, Hawaii County, Maui County, and in every other region in the state.
 All Hawaii Medical PoA forms from Rocket Lawyer can be fully customized for your unique scenario.
 As a result of having this essential legal document, your agent will be able to provide verification to healthcare institutions and other parties that they can legally make choices for you when you are not able.

 When to use a Hawaii Medical Power of Attorney:

 You know just the person to be in charge of your healthcare decisions if you become unable to do so yourself.

 You have declining health, a terminal illness, or just want to be prepared.

 What we’ll cover

 The terms in your document will update based on the information you provide

 This document has been customized over 2.3K times